-St-Laurent Academy students take pride in their appearance.
-At the Academy, we take pride in our school, and our uniform reflects that respect and care.
+At St-Laurent Academy, we take pride in our school, and our uniform reflects that respect and care.
 Not only does the uniform create a strong "team" environment, it also ensures the safety and confidence of our student body, ensuring we recognize our students both on school property and abroad, as well as guaranteeing a sense of equality/belonging among all.